-Base Salary Annual Cash Incentives Long-Term Equity Incentives Provides fixed level of compensation for performing essential daily elements of role Designed to reward performance against corporate objectives that are aligned with creation of shareholder value through operational execution Motivates executive officers to achieve our corporate objectives by linking compensation to creation of long-term shareholder value Reviewed annually and adjusted, as appropriate, to reflect skills and experience, level of responsibility, scope of complexity of role, and within the fiscal year Sized as a percentage of base salary Comprised of restricted stock units and performance share units competitive market dynamics Earned and paid annually in cash Restricted stock units vest in installments over 4 years while performance share units vest, if earned, annually and over the 3- year performance period
+Base Salary Annual Cash Incentives Long-Term Equity Incentives Provides fixed level of compensation for performing essential daily elements of role Designed to reward performance against corporate objectives that are aligned with creation of shareholder value through operational execution within the Motivates executive officers to achieve our corporate objectives by linking compensation to creation of long-term shareholder value Reviewed annually and adjusted, as appropriate, to reflect skills and experience, level of responsibility, scope of complexity of role, and fiscal yearSized as a percentage of base salary Comprised of restricted stock units and performance share units competitive market dynamics Earned and paid annually in cash Restricted stock units vest in installments over 4 years and performance share units vest, if earned, annually and over the 3- year performance period growing pharmaceutical companies, yet continue to have direct shareholder alignment.
+The RSUs have a servicebased vesting period that reinforces our focus on long-term, sustainable growth and serves as a key retention tool.
+Prior to 2024, the vesting period was four years.
+The compensation committee approved three-year vesting beginning in 2024 to align with broader market practices.

 The long-term equity incentive component of our executive compensation program is comprised of restricted stock units ("RSUs") and performance share units ("PSUs").
-The following illustrates the mix of equity awards for 2022 (and again in 2023):
+The graphs below illustrate the mix of equity awards for 2023 (and again in 2024).

-The RSU component of the long-term equity program incentivizes our named executive officers to contribute to value creation, with the advantage that RSUs retain value in the face of stock price volatility common to growing pharmaceutical companies.
-The RSUs have a four-year service-based vesting period that reinforces our focus on long-term, sustainable growth and serves as a key retention tool.
+The RSU component of the long-term equity program incentivizes our named executive officers to contribute to value creation, with the advantage that RSUs retain value in the face of stock price volatility common to